geoadmin/doc-tech/docs/overview.md

 The tutorials are written for a tech-savvy audience like geoinformaticians, data scientists and web developers.

-Where available we link to more detailed specifications, like for example to our [STAC API](https://data.geo.admin.ch/api/stac/static/spec/v1/api.html).
+Where available we link to more detailed specifications, for example to our [STAC API](https://data.geo.admin.ch/api/stac/static/spec/v1/api.html).

 ::: tip ⚖️ Terms of Use
 The access and use of the data or the services is free of charge, subject to the provisions on fair use, see our [Terms of Use](https://www.geo.admin.ch/en/general-terms-of-use-fsdi).